omegion/Django-REST-API-Microservice-in-Docker/README.md

-# Example Repository for Running Django Application in Docker
+# Running Django Application in Docker

 This repository contains information about running Django with Celery, Nginx and Gunicorn in Docker for both development and production.